jaredhanson/passport-strategy/README.md

 ## Usage

-This module exports a abstract `Strategy` class that is intended to be subclassed when implementing concrete authentication strategies.
+This module exports an abstract `Strategy` class that is intended to be subclassed when implementing concrete authentication strategies.
 Once implemented, such strategies can be used by applications that utilize Passport middleware for authentication.